 As usual in Switzerland, it is best to use the train.
 From Zurich airport it takes about 2.5 hours.

 Wherever you are coming from, you need to get to Lucerne.
 You then take the Lucerne to Engelberg express, which takes just under an hour.
+See Rail Europe for routes, timetables and to purchase tickets online.

 Where to Stay